 Kirsten Backstrom, founder and director of Compass Dreamwork, is certified as a Dream Work Facilitator through the Marin Institute for Projective Dream Work (MIPD, Jeremy Taylor).
-She is a member of the International Association for the Study of Dreams (IASD), and has been a student of dreams (her own and others’) for over thirty years.
+She is a member of the International Association for the Study of Dreams (IASD), and has been a student of dreams (her own and others’) for over thirty-five years.
 She is also an interfaith spiritual director, a writer, and a teacher and facilitator of workshops, groups and classes.
 She has a background in pastoral services and hospice chaplaincy, eldercare and bereavement care, both professionally and as a volunteer.
 She is an active member of her Quaker community (Multnomah Friends Meeting in Portland, Oregon), where her ministry to work with “threshold experiences” (including dreams, but also illness, grief, change, aging, and dying) is acknowledged and supported.

-Kirsten has an extensive background in the study of religions and cultures, and in the dreaming practices associated with diverse spiritual traditions.
+Kirsten has an extensive background in the study of world religions and cultures, and in the dreaming practices associated with diverse spiritual traditions.
 Her approach to dreamwork has been particularly influenced by her exploration of the precepts and practices of Vajrayana Buddhism.

-Through a personal experience of cancer and the long-term, life-changing health challenges that came with it, Kirsten’s dreams were a true compass.
+Through a personal experience of cancer and the long-term, life-changing health challenges that came with it, Kirsten’s dreams have been a true compass.
 The big questions of life and death that dreams raise have always intrigued her: Who are we?
 What happens when we die?
 What is our place in this multi-faceted world?
 What interconnectedness lies beyond our apparent separateness?
 What gives our lives meaning?
-These are foundational questions underlying much her dreamwork.
+These are foundational questions underlying much of her dreamwork.

 Perhaps a person’s dreaming makes a better biography than her life story, since dreams are being rather than doing.
 So, here’s a dream.